-- Various furniture and equipment additions totaled \$235,222.
-Various items of furniture and equipment totaling \$151,741 were sold, discarded or removed from the records, most of which were fully depreciated. - "Library collection" includes \$699,032 for the cost of materials purchased during the year and a reduction of \$724,238 for the cost of materials disposed of during the year. - The System implemented GASB Statement No. 87, Leases, effective January 1, 2022.
-This implementation resulted in the recognition of a right-of-use asset in the amount of \$1,324,704 and \$1,484,970 as of December 31, 2022 and 2021, respectively.
+- Various furniture and equipment additions totaled \$235,348.
+Various items of furniture and equipment totaling \$199,192 were sold, discarded, or removed from the records, most of which were fully depreciated. - "Library collection" includes \$697,442 for the cost of materials purchased during the year and a reduction of \$929,784 for the cost of materials disposed of during the year. - The System implemented GASB Statement No. 87, Leases, effective January 1, 2022.
+This implementation resulted in a decrease of \$160,267 of the right-of-use asset leased buildings for amortization recognized during calendar year 2023. - The System implemented GASB Statement No. 96, Subscription-Based Information Technology Arrangements, effective January 1, 2023.
+This implementation resulted in the recognition of the right-of-use asset - SBITAs in the amount of \$475,087 and \$1,685,802 as of December 31, 2023 and 2022, respectively.